knowledge-computing/mapkurator-doc/docs/modules/spot.md

 - Text Spotters
   - <a href="https://github.com/mlpc-ucsd/TESTR" target="_blank">TESTR</a>: A state-of-the-art text spotting model, originally on scene images, using <a href="https://arxiv.org/abs/2010.04159" target="_blank">Deformable Transformers</a>. <a href="https://github.com/mlpc-ucsd/TESTR" target="_blank">[Code]</a>
-  - Spotter-v2: We propose a new appoach adopts a novel feature sampling strategy that samples relevant image features around the target points for predicting boundary points, which leads to enhanced detection and recognition performance. <a href="https://github.com/knowledge-computing/mapkurator-spotter/tree/main" target="_blank">[Code]</a>
+  - Spotter-v2: We propose a new appoach adopts a novel feature sampling strategy that samples relevant image features around the target points for predicting boundary points, which leads to enhanced detection performance. <a href="https://github.com/knowledge-computing/mapkurator-spotter" target="_blank">[Code]</a>
+  - PALETTE: We propose a new appoach adopts a novel hyper-local feature sampling strategy that samples relevant image features around the target components (boundary points and characters), which leads to enhanced detection and recognition performance. <a href="https://github.com/knowledge-computing/mapkurator-palette" target="_blank">[Code]</a>

 - Training Process
-  - Pretrain: We train the TESTR and Spotter-v2 with the synthetic datasets.
+  - Pretrain: We train the TESTR, Spotter-v2, and PALETTE with the synthetic datasets.
   - Finetune: We finetune the models with human annotations.